 - Section 1.
-For employees who choose paid time off (PTO), sick leave balances, if any, will be frozen.
-No additional sick leave will accrue. - Use of frozen sick leave balance shall be limited to inability to perform the duties of their position by reason of illness or injury, mental health status, by necessity for medical care or dental care, or by exposure to contagious disease under which the health of employees with whom they are associated or members of the public with whom they deal would be endangered by their attendance on duty, or by illness in their immediate family for such periods as their absence shall be necessary subject to certification by a medical authority.

-- Section 3.
-Upon complete termination of employment in good standing of any permanent employee, such employee shall be paid for their frozen sick leave balance at the employee's base pay rate subject to the limitations on severance payment stated in the article herein titled "Severance Pay". - Section 4.
-Frozen sick leave benefits, when authorized, shall be paid at the employee's current base pay rate. - Section 5.
-Employees who elect to participate in the Employer's paid time off (PTO) Program, shall not accrue sick leave, but rather shall accrue paid time off (PTO) consistent with Article 11B, Paid Time Off (PTO). - Section 6.
+For employees who participate in paid time off (PTO), sick leave balances, if any, will be frozen.
+No additional sick leave will accrue. - Section 2.
+Use of frozen sick leave shall be limited to inability to perform the duties of their position by reason of illness or injury, mental health status, by the necessity for medical care or dental care, or by exposure to contagious disease under which the health of employees with whom they are associated or members of the public with whom they deal would be endangered by their attendance on duty, or by illness in their immediate family for such periods as their absence shall be necessary subject to certification by a medical authority. - Section 3.
+Upon separation of employment in good standing of any REGULAR EMPLOYEE, such employee shall be paid for their frozen sick leave balance at the employee's BASE PAY RATE subject to the limitations on severance payment stated in the article herein titled "Severance Pay". - Section 4.
+Frozen sick leave benefits, when authorized, shall be paid at the employee's current BASE PAY RATE. - Section 5.
+Employees who participate in the EMPLOYER's paid time off (PTO) Program, shall not accrue sick leave, but rather shall accrue paid time off (PTO) consistent with Article 11B, Paid Time Off (PTO.) - Section 6.
 Trade Time for Fitness.
-Employees may utilize their frozen sick leave to pay for approved health and fitness activities to a maximum of \$2,000.00.
+Employees may utilize their frozen sick leave to pay for approved Health and fitness activities to a maximum of \$2,000.00 per year.
 Where applicable, this language shall be coordinated with Article 11B, Section 9, Paid Time Off, to ensure that no employee uses paid time off (PTO) hours and frozen sick leave hours totaling more than \$2,000.00 per payroll year.